On Your Toes: Synopsis

 Sergei, Peggy, Vera, Morrosine and Junior have listened to the jazz ballet.
 Opinions are mixed, and Vera and Morrosine are still arguing, as he becomes increasingly jealous of Junior.
 Poor Junior has got love problems, too: he upsets Frankie by going to lunch with Vera (for business reasons) instead of her, but she is "Glad to Be Unhappy".

 Then Peggy, Sergei, and some of the company visit Junior's school.
 Sergei has come to break the bad news that he will not be doing the jazz ballet, but Peggy persuades him by threatening to pull out the million dollars she has put into the company.
 After Sergei's announcement that the next production will be Slaughter on Tenth Avenue, the class stages the title number "On Your Toes", in which the students' jazz and the company's classical routines are deftly combined.

 At a rehearsal, Morrosine's jealousy of Junior escalates, he fights with Sergei and is knocked–out, suddenly making Junior the new star.
 The humiliated Morrosine plots with his gangster friend, Louie, to shoot Junior at the end of the performance.
 Joe, the stage doorman, overhears and warns Frankie.
-On-stage, Junior is tipped–off and signals to the conductor to avoid the final loud climax which would cover the shot, so he keeps the orchestra playing the last few bars of the music over and over as Junior dances frantically to keep the shooter from firing until the police arrest him.
+On-stage, Junior is tipped–off by her, and signals to the conductor to avoid the final loud climax which would cover the shot, so he keeps the orchestra playing the last few bars of the music over and over as Junior dances frantically to keep the shooter from firing until the police arrest him.
 After the curtain call, Frankie embraces Junior and is startled to see his parents waiting to congratulate him.
+Junior chooses Frankie over Vera, asks her never to leave him.
 The music-teacher has made it back to his home-ground - the stage.